dellow/Web-Framework/README.md

 <a name="styleguide-examples"></a>
 ## Styleguide & Examples
-There is a CSS styleguide in [`dist/.help/guides/styleguide.html`](dist/.help/guides/styleguide.html) which outlines some of the default elements in the framework.
-Or you can view the Elements styleguide for more specific elements [`dist/.help/guides/elements.html`](dist/.help/guides/elements.html).
+There is a CSS styleguide in [`dist/.help/guides/styleguide.html`](dist/.help/guides/styleguide.html) which outlines some of the elements in the framework.
 You can also test the vertical rhythm [`dist/.help/guides/rhythm.html`](dist/.help/guides/rhythm.html).

 These serve as ongoing platforms to test any changes you might make to framework CSS.